 In order to maintain and expedite vehicular traffic through the tubes of Port Authority of New York & New Jersey tunnels, a reliable and interrupted source of electrical power shall be available at all times.
 Two utility companies are employed for supplying the power required for the tunnels' operation: The Consolidated Edison Co.
 (Con Ed), which supplies power to the tunnels on the New York side of the Hudson River and the Public Service Electric and Gas Co.
 (PSE&G), which supplies power to the tunnels on the New Jersey side of the river.
-Each of the above utilities is providing the required power through three 15kV feeders; therefore, there are six incoming 15kV feeders at each of the tunnels.
+Con Ed provides three 15kV feeders at each tunnel while PSE&G provides two 15kV feeders at the Lincoln Tunnel and three 15kV feeders at the Holland Tunnel.
 This configuration allows for design and construction work to consider shutting down one or even more feeders at a time.
 It should be noted that under extreme emergency condition, tunnel emergency and essential equipment may be operated from only one 15kV feeder from either utility company.
 However, this type of emergency operation is not allowed to be considered as a design criterion when preparing any design documents.
 A minimum of three operational 15kV feeders shall be available at any time to avoid operating the tunnel at reduced capacity.

 Tunnel power distribution systems, as well as miscellaneous electrical equipment, shall be remotely controlled at any time by a centralized system called Supervisory Control and Data Acquisition (SCADA).
-This system shall maintain the capability of providing status and control of the following but not limited to:
+Tunnel Cable and conduit requirements